github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% data variables.secret-scanning.user_alerts_caps %} is available {% ifversion secret-scanning-user-owned-repos %}{% ifversion ghes %}on all repositories with a license for {% data variables.product.prodname_GH_advanced_security %}{% else %}for free on all public repositories, and for private and internal repositories that are owned by organizations using {% data variables.product.prodname_ghe_cloud %} with a license for {% data variables.product.prodname_GH_advanced_security %}{% endif %}{% elsif fpt %}for free on all public repositories that you own{% else %}on all organization-owned repositories with a license for {% data variables.product.prodname_GH_advanced_security %}.
 The feature is not available on user-owned repositories{% endif %}. {% data reusables.secret-scanning.secret-scanning-user-owned-repos-beta %}

-When you enable {% data variables.product.prodname_secret_scanning %} for a repository, {% data variables.product.prodname_dotcom %} scans the code for patterns that match secrets used by many service providers. {% ifversion secret-scanning-backfill-email %}When the scan is completed, {% data variables.product.prodname_dotcom %} sends an email alert to the enterprise and organization owners, even if no secrets were found.{% endif %} For more information about the repository content that is scanned, see the [beginning of this article](#about-secret-scanning).
+When you enable {% data variables.product.prodname_secret_scanning %} for a repository, {% data variables.product.prodname_dotcom %} scans the code for patterns that match secrets used by many service providers. {% ifversion secret-scanning-backfill-email %}When the scan is completed, {% data variables.product.prodname_dotcom %} sends an email alert to the enterprise and organization owners, even if no secrets were found.{% endif %}

 When a supported secret is leaked, {% data variables.product.product_name %} generates a {% data variables.product.prodname_secret_scanning %} alert. {% ifversion secret-scanning-backfills %}{% data variables.product.prodname_dotcom %} will also periodically run a full git history scan of existing content in {% ifversion fpt %}public{% else %}{% data variables.product.prodname_GH_advanced_security %}{% endif %} repositories where {% data variables.product.prodname_secret_scanning %} is enabled, and send alert notifications following the {% data variables.product.prodname_secret_scanning %} alert notification settings.{% endif %}{% ifversion secret-scanning-non-provider-patterns %} User alerts can be of two types: high confidence alerts, or non-provider alerts.{% endif %} For more information, see "{% ifversion fpt or ghec %}[About user alerts](/code-security/secret-scanning/secret-scanning-patterns#about-user--alerts){% else %}[{% data variables.product.prodname_secret_scanning_caps %} patterns](/code-security/secret-scanning/secret-scanning-patterns#about-user-secret-scanning-alerts){% endif %}."